erdc/pygrib/README.md

 Make sure first that the appropriate configuration scripts pertaining to your system are defined.
-You will need the following scripts to be defined
+You will need the following scripts to be defined:

-:
 	  ${PROTEUS}/externalPackages/versionsConfig/versions.${PROTEUS_ARCH}
 	  ${PROTEUS}/externalPackages/jasperConfig/configure.${PROTEUS_ARCH}
 	  ${PROTEUS}/externalPackages/grib_apiConfig/configure.${PROTEUS_ARCH}

-For manual installation of PYGRIB you will to install the following dependecies first (if you're doing it away from a full build of all externalPackages within Proteus)
+For manual installation of PYGRIB you will to install the following dependecies first (if you're doing it away from a full build of all externalPackages within Proteus):

-:

        JASPER
        GRIB_API
        PYPROJ

-You do so in externalPackages directory
+You do so in externalPackages directory:

-:

     cd ${PROTEUS}/externalPackages

-and installing each via
+and installing each via:

-:

     make install_jasper
     make install_grib_api
     make install_pyproj

-Then finally you can install and test PYGRIB by
+Then finally you can install and test PYGRIB by:

-:
      make install_pygrib
      make test_pygrib

-That should do it!
+That should do it!:

      If you have question, you can contact either:
      Matt Malej   ==> matt.malej@erdc.dren.mil
-                 or
      Tyler Hesser ==> tyler.hesser@erdc.dren.mil